 The way Ron Gilbert tells it, Thimbleweed Park is something of an experiment.
 A belated attempt, by he and co-creator Gary Winnick (who previously worked with Gilbert on Maniac Mansion), to pinpoint what it was exactly that made those classic LucasArts point-and-clickers so singularly charming.
 To see if it's possible to recreate the whimsical joys of the genre in its heyday, and to capture some spirit of The Secret of Monkey Island and Day of the Tentacle, 20 years on.

-Given that it's 2017, of course, you might never played a point-and-click game.
+Given that it's 2017, of course, you might never have played a point-and-click game.
 The genre - known for a blend of narrative-driven exploration and puzzle solving - reached its zenith in the mid-90s, around the same time as id’s Doom changed the mainstream gaming landscape forever.
 To a certain generation, though, Ron Gilbert is a game design legend.
 He’s the guy that, along with the likes of Double Fine’s Tim Schafer, practically invented the point-and-click genre.
 Then popularised and perfected it, giving the world a run of adventure game classics that combined pitch-perfect puzzle design with a particular brand of cinematic whimsy.

 You only need to take one look at Thimbleweed Park (due out on PC and Xbox soon) to spot this pedigree.
 Its nostalgic trappings - the big, chunky pixels, the bobble-headed sprites, the simple-but-expressive animations and classic verb-driven UI - are all iconic staples of LucasArts’ legendary output.
 While Thimbleweed Park is unquestionably mindful of its heritage, however, it’s not beholden to it.